itish-vs/BatteryMonitor/README.md

 ## 🚫 Requirements
 ✔️ No installation needed if using self-contained build (recommended).
 ⚠️ If using the framework-dependent version, ensure the .NET Desktop Runtime 8.0 is installed.
-Download from Microsoft (https://dotnet.microsoft.com/en-us/download/dotnet/8.0)
+Download from <a href="https://dotnet.microsoft.com/en-us/download/dotnet/8.0">Microsoft</a>

 ---